ceperezegma/How-to-process-apache-log-in-EMR-cluster/README.md

 ![6.png](/images/6.png)

-2.16    After completely this lab, the elapsed time is around 12 minutes, it means you only pay during computing time, after computing it will auto-terminated.
+2.16    After completing this lab, the elapsed time is around 12 minutes, it means you only pay during computing time, after computing, it will auto-terminated.

 ![7.png](/images/7.png)